cloudikeme/theme-blog/content/blog/new-post/index.md

 ---
 title: 📈 Setup Kubernetes Cluster In Google GKE Using gcloud CLI
+summary: Creating a Google Cloud project, enabling the Kubernetes API, and creating a GKE cluster.
+date: 2023-10-25
+authors:
+  - admin
 ---

 Creating a Google Cloud project, enabling the Kubernetes API, and creating a GKE cluster.